Tuesday June 18, 2013

 Another popular bariatric procedure in the early years of weight loss surgery was the stapled gastroplasty (stomach stapling).
 This procedure was associated with many problems due to both poor design and failure of the staples to stay intact.
 Eventually the original horizontal gastroplasty developed into more successful vertical banded gastroplasty, but eventually this procedure fell out of favor as well.
 Gastroplasty has primarily been replaced by laparoscopic adjustable gastric banding surgery (lap band surgery), which is a safer and more effective restrictive type of weight loss surgery.

-The two most popular bariatric procedures performed today, gastric bypass surgery and LAP-BAND surgery, are considered very successful weight loss procedures overall.
+The three most popular bariatric procedures performed today, gastric bypass surgery, sleeve gastrectomy, and LAP-BAND surgery, are considered very successful weight loss procedures overall.
 However, in some cases, revisions are necessary due to either insufficient weight loss or surgical complications.
 It is expected that the amount of bariatric revisions will continue to increase simply because of the fact that the total amount of bariatric surgeries performed is increasing as well.

 Revisions After Gastric Bypass Surgery